densecaviar/Star-wars-Machine-learning/README.md

 Vader moves back and forth across the top of the screen.

 He'll occasionally shoot red energy beams down at you.
-Watch out!

 Game Rules: